Transfer Frequently Asked Questions

 Q: Do all institutions offer all programs?
 What about part-time coursework?
 Online courses?

 A: No institution offers it all, so you'll need to do some homework to see if the institution(s) you're interested in have the opportunities you are looking for.
 University of Maryland, College Park does not offer many online classes.
-UMUC doesn't enroll international students.
+UMGC doesn't enroll international students.
 UMBC doesn't have a business program.
 Always check with an MC advisor or the four-year institution's representative to confirm program, delivery, and course offerings.

 Q: Why are some institutions considered MC Partners?

 A: MC vets all potential partner institutions to ensure that students can successfully transfer, be eligible for scholarships, find jobs, and be welcomed.
 MC partner institutions have met these requirements, and MC is happy to recommend these institutions to our students.
 Just because a school isn't on our list doesn't mean you can't transfer to it - students transfer to more than 400 institutions across the country each year - it just means the school hasn't applied to be a partner or MC has found a reason to be worried about the institution.

 Q: What is the Universities at Shady Grove (USG)?

 A: The Universities at Shady Grove is a collection of nine state institutions offering more than 70 degree programs for transfer students.
 Students take 60 credits at MC, then transfer to an institution offering programs at USG.
 USG is just a location - the courses, professors and your diploma will all be from the institution offering the program.
 USG also has a library, student services, student groups, a gym, food service, parking, and much more.
 Representatives from USG are routinely on each of the MC campuses; you can visit with them to learn more.

 Q: When I talk to a rep at the transfer school, what should I ask?